BlaineDev/431-classes-2022/class06/README.md

 6. Now move on to the [Project A Proposal page](https://thomaselove.github.io/431-projectA-2022/proposal.html) and complete the requirements described there.
     - Again, use the [Project A Proposal Example](https://thomaselove.github.io/431-projectA-2022/exampleA.html) as a template for your work.
 7. If you have questions, [visit TA office hours](https://thomaselove.github.io/431/contact.html) (ideally) or, if that's not possible, use the [projectA folder on Campuswire](https://campuswire.com/).

-## What Should I Be Working On?

-1. This weekend would be a good time to [update your R packages](https://thomaselove.github.io/431-2022/software.html#updating-your-r-packages), and be sure you re-pull down the materials on our [431-data page](https://github.com/THOMASELOVE/431-data).
-2. Read Spiegelhalter through Chapter 2.
-3. Read through the [Project A instructions](https://thomaselove.github.io/431-projectA-2022/) and get started on selecting and cleaning your [Data](https://thomaselove.github.io/431-projectA-2022/data.html) so you can build your [Proposal](https://thomaselove.github.io/431-projectA-2022/proposal.html) in time for the early deadline on 2022-11-03 at noon you'll find in the [Calendar](https://thomaselove.github.io/431-2022/calendar.html).
-4. [Lab 02](https://github.com/THOMASELOVE/431-labs-2022) is due Monday 2022-09-26 at 9 PM.
-You should be mostly able to do this Lab, although completion of Lab 02 requires you to have read through Chapter 3 of Spiegelhalter's The Art of Statistics.

 ## One Last Thing: On Writing Dates